replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

   support-bundle-spec: |
 ```

-Remmeber that the support bundle must be at a key named `support-bundle-spec`
+Remember that the support bundle must be at a key named `support-bundle-spec`
 to be found when generating a support bundle.
 Open the file
 `slackernews-support-bundle.yaml` and copy/paste its content into the secret
 template.
 Make sure the indentation is correct.
 Note that you can select the